tiberiucorbu/mercurio_listener/README.md

     python -m serial.tools.list_ports

-The box by default will only send four possible targets:
+The box by default will send possible targets:

 * ``Test`` - Used to run the tests of the application.
 * ``Staging`` - Used to deploy to the staging environment.
 * ``Production`` - Used to deploy to the producton environment.

+But also sensors readings when their state change

+* ``Button`` - The toggle switch has changed it's state form on to off or the other way around
+* ``Temperature`` - Temperature reading
+* ``Touch`` - Temperature reading

 These settings must be expressed in a ``mercurio.cfg`` file, located where the listener is run.